Learning Tractable Distributions Of Language Model Continuations: Introduction

 Making this hybrid model practical raises two concrete challenges.
-First, when autoregressively generating the next token, a naïve strategy would run the transformer on the prefix concatenated with every candidate token across the vocabulary to assess how each affects the downstream conditional query; this per-step sweep over the entire vocabulary is expensive \emph{(see “Exhaustive LM Rescoring” in Table~\ref{tab:approach-comparison})}.
+First, when autoregressively generating the next token, a naïve strategy would run the transformer on the prefix concatenated with every candidate token across the vocabulary to assess how each affects the downstream conditional distribution; this per-step sweep over the entire vocabulary is expensive \emph{(see “Exhaustive LM Rescoring” in Table~\ref{tab:approach-comparison})} and conceptually corresponds to a branching tree of continuations, as shown in Fig.~\ref{fig:ltla-lookahead}(a).
 Second, conditioning the surrogate itself on the prefix by predicting fresh parameters for every context remains tractable at a single step but prevents reuse: as the prefix grows, the surrogate must be rebuilt and its future probabilities recomputed at every step, which increases decode-time cost and memory \emph{(see “Prefix-Parameterized TPM” in Table~\ref{tab:approach-comparison}; cf. Sec.~\ref{sec:only latent conditional})}.
 Both issues undercut the efficiency that makes TPMs attractive.

-Thus, we propose a solution that encodes rich context with the transformer while maintaining TPM efficiency by encoding the prefix only into the HMM surrogate’s latent prior and keeping the rest of the HMM fixed.
-Specifically, the transformer's hidden states are fed into to a lightweight head that is trained to produce a prior over the surrogate’s latent state, and the observed next token $x_t$ is incorporated with a one-step HMM update as a single batched matrix–vector operation, avoiding separate computation for each token in the vocabulary.
-With fixed transition and emission parameters, future computations are reusable across steps, so conditional queries remain exact and fast even for long sequence lengths \emph{(see “LTLA (Ours)” in Table~\ref{tab:approach-comparison})}.
-We call this approach \emph{Learning to Look Ahead (LTLA)}: it learns to injects context through the LM representation, while preserving tractability of the lookahead model.
+Thus, we encode rich context with the transformer while preserving TPM efficiency by conditioning only the HMM surrogate's latent-state prior on the prefix, and using a single globally learned HMM shared across contexts.
+Specifically, the transformer's hidden states are fed into a lightweight head that is trained to produce a prior over the surrogate’s latent state, and the observed next token $x_t$ is incorporated with a one-step HMM update as a single batched matrix–vector operation, avoiding separate computation for each token in the vocabulary.
+With fixed transition and emission parameters, future computations are reusable across steps, so conditional queries remain exact and fast even for long sequence lengths \emph{(see “LTLA” in Table~\ref{tab:approach-comparison})}.
+Fig.~\ref{fig:ltla-lookahead}(b) illustrates this design: the LM handles lookback, while a linear-chain HMM surrogate performs lookahead with a single dynamic program.
+We call this approach \emph{Learning to Look Ahead (LTLA)}.

 Our contributions can be summarized as follows: